dplaszewski/Portfolio/README.md

 My Tester's portfolio

 ## About me
 Hello, my name is Dariusz Płaszewski.
-I am master of electrical engineering with a specialization in lighting technology.
-Since childhood I have been interested in information technology.
-Recently I became interested in software testing.
-My target for the nearest future is to expand my knowledge and experience in the field of software testing and in the further future I would like to start working with automated testing.
+I am a software tester with a specialization in PKI and digital signature technology.
+I am constantly expanding my knowledge and my target for the future is to work as a software securiy tester.

+## Certificates
+* ISTQB Foundation Level
+* ISTQB Advanced Level Test Manager

 ## Tools
 * Jira - Issue tracking tool
 * Testlink - Issue tracking tool
-* TestCollab - Issue tracking tool
+* Testrail - Issue tracking tool
-* Confluence - Software for collaboration
+* Confluence - Tool for collaboration
+* Burp Suite - Tool for security testing
+* OWASP ZAP - Tool for security testing
+* SQLMAP - Automatic SQL injection tool
+* Docker - Configuring and running software packaged in containers
+* Docker-compose - Configuring and running multi-container Docker applications
 * SOAP UI - Tool for testing webservices using SOAP protocol
 * Postman - Tool for testing webservices using REST API
-* Linux - Basic knowledge about working with Linux console
+* Linux - Basic knowledge about working with Linux terminal
+* macOS - Knowledge about working with macOS and terminal
 * Git - Tool for SVN management
 * Trello - Project management tool
 * Miro - Online collaboration tool